ennmichael/site/README.md

 # typescript-game-of-life

+Left click to toggle weather a cell at a certain position is alive, enter to start the simulation.

 ## Running

 If you wish to run the game offline, it's enough to `clone` the repo and open game.html in your favourite browser.